-17. Other sources of liability
+15. Other sources of liability

 In addition to the potential liabilities under the Corporations Act and common law summarised above, directors may incur liabilities under various other laws.
-Key laws are outlined below but this is not an exhaustive summary.
+Key laws of importance to directors are outlined below, but this is not an exhaustive summary.

-17.1 Anti-bribery and corruption legislation
+15.1 Anti-bribery and corruption